kamranahmedse/developer-roadmap/src/data/roadmaps/golang/content/for-loop@ijS-b400c9BldRO6PlrC1.md

 # for loop

-The for loop is Go's only looping construct, but it's flexible enough to handle all iteration scenarios.
-The traditional three-component form `for init; condition; post` works like loops in other languages, while you can omit components for different behaviors.
-For example, omitting init and post creates a while-style loop, and omitting all components creates an infinite loop.
-The for loop is essential for repetitive operations, iterating over data structures, and implementing algorithms that require repeated execution.
-Its simplicity and versatility make it a fundamental tool for controlling program flow and processing collections of data.
+Go's only looping construct, incredibly flexible for all iteration needs.
+Classic form: initialization, condition, post statements.
+Omit components for different behaviors (infinite, while-like).
+Use with `break`, `continue`, labels for nested loops. `for range` for convenient collection iteration.